 We are a "controlled company" within the meaning of the New York Stock Exchange corporate governance standards.
 Under the New York Stock Exchange rules, a company of which more than 50% of the voting power is held by another company or group is a "controlled company" and may elect not to comply with certain New York Stock Exchange corporate governance requirements, including: (a) the requirement that a majority of the board of directors consist of independent directors, (b) the requirement that the nominating committee be composed entirely of independent directors and have a written charter addressing the committee's purpose and responsibilities, (c) the requirement that the compensation committee be composed entirely of independent directors and have a written charter addressing the committee's purpose and responsibilities and (d) the requirement of an annual performance evaluation of the corporate governance, nominating and compensation committees.
 We may utilize these exemptions.
-As a result, non-independent directors and may serve on the corporate governance, nominating and compensation of certain members of our board of directors which, among other things, reviews the compensation of certain members of our management and resolves governance issues regarding our company.
+As a result, non-independent directors and may serve on the corporate governance, nominating and compensation of certain members of our board of directors will comprise the majority of our board of directors and may serve on the corporate governance, nominating and compensation of certain members of our management and resolves governance issues regarding our company.
 Accordingly, you may not have the same protections afforded to stockholders of companies that are subject to all of the New York Stock Exchange corporate governance requirements.